darionTest/darioSpasaroTest/README.md

 There is an artifact created as well with the testing report that will be linked to the workflow.
 As soon as the pipeline ends, by accesing the execution, user is able to download the createad artifact that is gonna be the report under .html format.

+### Best Practices implemented
+Have worked with POM pattern.
+Have used a base page in order to efficiently apply inheritance.
+Have make use of allure report for getting results in html.
+Have commented and formated the code.
+Have impletemented a CI/CD solution that auto installs docker image, runs te tests and generate the report as an artifact.